iotauth/lifi-auth/hardware/kicad_guide.md

 4.  **Pico PWM**: Route these on the top layer.
 They are lower current, so standard 0.25mm width is fine.

 ### 3.4 Thermal Vias
-- Under the MOSFETs (if they have a thermal pad), add multiple small vias connecting to the Bottom GND plane to help dissipate heat.
+- Under the MOSFETs (CSD17309Q3 has a thermal pad), add multiple small vias connecting to the Bottom GND plane to help dissipate heat.

 ## 4. Manufacturing
 1.  **DRC**: Run **Inspect > Design Rules Checker**.
 Fix any errors.